mohsenhariri/reasoning/CoT.md

 - **Few-shot-CoT**
-    - Again, model has never trained on the task.
-    - Like few-shot, model is given a few examples of the task.
-    - But, in each exemplar, model is also given intermediate steps to solve the task.
+    - In each exemplar, model is also given intermediate steps to solve the task.
     - Example:
         - Task: Question Answering
-        - Examples:
             - Q1
             - Intermediate steps to solve Q1
             - A1